 - The primary test for amphetamine is the Marquis test.
 Which yields an orange/red color if amphetamine is present.

-- The second step is to use the Liebermann test, which also yields an orange/red color, however the red is generally a darker red than with Marquis.
+- The second step is to use the Liebermann test, which yields an orange color.

 - Finally, to differentiate amphetamine from methamphetamine, use the Simon’s test.
 Simon’s turns blue with methamphetamine and doesn’t change color with amphetamine.